beiige/nctrssparser/README.md

 I created this so that I could shuffle through it easily while I commute to work, and I figured someone else might find it useful, so here it is.
 It probably could be written in 2 or 3 lines of bash, but 🤷.

 # Usage
+You need to grab the RSS feed from here: https://nihongoconteppei.com/feed/podcast/
 ```bash
 # Make sure you're working in the repo directory
 mv RSS/FEED/FILE ./rss